pikaia79/baud/doc/Architecture.md

 Any field can be indexed and morever full-text search is a first-class citizen.

+Formally, a field is defined as (name, value, property) where property = (dataType, indexType, analyzer).

 * Field Datatypes

 string, numberic, date, boolen, binary